sami-chaaban/alphascreen/README.md

 * Chops up the sequences so that they are of reasonable size for subsequent pairwise predictions.

-* Interprets the PAEs only in the region relating to the protein-protein interaction of interest.
+* Interprets the PAEs of the resulting predictions, only considering the region in the plot relating to the interaction.

 * Generates summaries, including a PDF showing the PAE plot next to snapshots of the models.